tushshiv/Election_Analysis/README.md

 * The percentage of votes from each county out of the total count
 * The county with the highest turnout

+##Election-Audit Results

 * 369711 votes were cast in this congressional election
 * breakdown of the number of votes and the percentage of total votes for each county in the precinct is as follows

   ![county votes](election_county.PNG)

-* Which county had the largest number of votes : Denver
+* Which county had the largest number of votes :
+ Denver

 * Breakdown of the number of votes and the percentage of the total votes each candidate received.